Skip to content

 Is your faculty all male because of tenure requirements?
 Experimental evidence from Economics job market candidates

-This project has received funding via the EUI ESR call 2025, dedicated to Early Stage Researchers, with the contribution of the EUI Widening Europe Programme.
+This project has received funding via the EUI ESR call 2025 and 2026, dedicated to Early Stage Researchers, with the contribution of the EUI Widening Europe Programme.
 The EUI Widening Europe Programme initiative, backed by contributions from the European Union and EUI Contracting States, is designed to strengthen internationalisation, competitiveness, and quality in research in Widening countries, and thus foster a more cohesive European Higher Education and Research area.

 This project investigates the effect of tenure requirements on the supply of female candidates for academic positions in Economics.
 Economic research is known for having a “leaky pipeline:” Despite high early-stage academic achievements, only a few women reach tenured positions.
 We hypothesise that high publication requirements for tenure deter female economists from pursuing a career in academia.